Sitecore/jss/docs/data/routes/docs/nextjs/graphql/introspection/en.md

 > Read more about [graphql-let configuration](https://github.com/piglovesyou/graphql-let#configuration-is-compatible-with-codegenyml-except).

-When working with GraphQL in the sample Next.js application, you should be aware of two concepts:
-* **Introspection data**, which describes the queries supported by the GraphQL schema.
+When working with GraphQL in the sample Next.js application, you should be aware of the concept of **introspection data**, which describes the queries supported by the GraphQL schema.
 Read more [here](https://graphql.org/learn/introspection). `graphq-let` uses this introspection data to understand which types it should use during code generation.
-* **Fragment data**, which is basic information about the shape of the GraphQL schema.
-Apollo Client supports caching GraphQL responses, which can greatly reduce network traffic needs.
-To work correctly with interfaces in GraphQL, the Apollo Client needs to know the information in this file.
-Read more [here](https://www.apollographql.com/docs/react/advanced/fragments.html#fragment-matcher).

-After you build the application for the first time, you will find:
-* `src/temp/GraphQLIntrospectionResult.json`, containing introspection data.
+After you build the application for the first time, you will find `src/temp/GraphQLIntrospectionResult.json`, containing introspection data.
-* `src/temp/GraphQLFragmentTypes.json`, containing fragment data.

 When you alter Sitecore templates related to the site, you should update the introspection data.
 In the root of your Next.js application, run: